clebert/aws-simple/README.md

 npm version 1.0.0 && git push --follow-tags
 ```

+After a new release has been created by pushing the tag, it must be published
+via the GitHub UI.
+This triggers the final publication to npm.

 ---

 Copyright (c) 2019, Clemens Akens.
 Released under the terms of the [MIT